trinnovative/workshop-machine_learning_and_software_development/README.md

 ### How to get there:
 - You can easily switch between branches with the checkout command from git.
 For example: <code>git checkout analysis_guide</code>.

+## Analysis
+### Preparation
+- Go to the Python website (https://www.python.org/downloads/) and **download** the latest version of **Python** for your operating system.
+Follow the installation instructions to install Python on your machine.
+- Open a command prompt or terminal window on your machine and install required **packages**: <code>pip install pandas matplotlib seaborn scikit-learn joblib</code>.
+- In order to work with **Jupyter Notebooks** (.ipynb-files), it may be necessary to download the appropriate **extension** in VSCode.
+Download will be suggested automatically when trying to run a cell.

+### Step-by-step guide
+Let's start!
+Follow the step-by-step instructions in file [analysis.ipynb](./backend/analysis/analysis.ipynb).